Our role

 Layer hens

-In good news for millions of Aussie layer hens, this year we’ve finally seen the finalisation of Australia's Animal Welfare Standards and Guidelines for Poultry which includes a phase out date for barren battery cages.
+In good news for millions of Aussie layer hens, on 13 July 2023 all of Australia’s Agriculture Ministers agreed to implement the national Animal Welfare Standards and Guidelines for Poultry – which includes a phase out date for barren battery cages.

 Take action